Recommended Non-Destructive Testing to Improve Nurse Tank Safety, Phases I and II

 Any nurse tank testing procedure is likely to impose additional costs on agricultural operations that use nurse tanks to inject nitrogen fertilizer in the form of pressurized anhydrous ammonia into the soil of their fields.
 Tank failure reports indicate the greatest challenges to maintaining tank integrity are stress corrosion cracking (SCC), defective welds, and tank damage incurred during service.
 An unknown number of tanks manufactured in the 1950s through the 1970s still in use today were manufactured with higher strength steel, which is more prone to SCC.
 Beginning in 1999 with the new American Society of Mechanical Engineers standards, nurse tanks are now manufactured with thinner steel, and the welds are not annealed to relieve the very high residual stresses in the welded joints where SCCs could initiate and then propagate.

-Develop recommendations for non-destructive testing of nurse tanks, supported by sufficient justification and cost-benefit information to enable PHMSA to undertake the rulemaking recommended by NTSB.
-Determine whether a manufacturing process that allows pinholes in welds causes a safety problem.
+This study developed recommendations for non-destructive testing of nurse tanks, supported by sufficient justification and cost-benefit information to enable PHMSA to undertake the rulemaking recommended by NTSB.
+The study also determined whether a manufacturing process that allowed pinholes in welds caused a safety problem.